NOW: PROVIDE YOUR TESTIMONY TO THE PLANNING AND SUSTAINABILITY COMMISSION ON THE PROPOSED DRAFT OF THE TRANSPORTATION SYSTEM PLAN 2019 MINOR UPDATE

 Clarity and Readability: Updates to the TSP’s introduction, Modal Plan, Implementation Strategies, and Glossary chapters to reflect completed work, and to improve clarity and readability.

-Policy 9.22 amended to clarify that transit is the preferred mode of travel for the trips that are “longer than 3 miles or shorter trips” not made by walking or bicycling, as adopted in the Enhanced Transit Corridors.
+Policies: Policy 9.22 amended to clarify that transit is the preferred mode of travel for trips “longer than 3 miles or shorter trips” not made by walking or bicycling, as adopted in the Enhanced Transit Corridors Plan.